AgenticsFintekColumbia/Multi-Agent-Analyst/README.md

 ## What This Does

 ### Question 1: Explainer (Why did the analyst rate it this way?)
-- Takes an IBES analyst recommendation (e.g., "SELL" for Amazon on Jan 8, 2008)
+Given a specific analyst recommendation (e.g., "SELL" for Amazon on Jan 8, 2008), the Explainer team:
-- Analyzes fundamental data (earnings, cash flow, etc.)
-- Analyzes technical data (price trends, RSI, volume)
-- Analyzes news headlines around that date
+- **Extracts relevant data** from the time period before the recommendation date
+- **Fundamental Analyst** examines financial metrics (earnings growth, profitability, cash flow, debt levels, valuation ratios)
+- **Technical Analyst** evaluates price action (momentum, RSI, MACD, volume patterns, volatility)
+- **News Analyst** assesses sentiment from headlines (positive/negative catalysts, market-moving events)
+- **Explainer Manager** synthesizes all three perspectives to identify the primary drivers
-- **Output:** A detailed explanation of why the analyst likely gave that rating
+- **Output:** A comprehensive explanation with key positive/negative signals, consistency analysis, and a confidence score (0-100) explaining why the human analyst likely gave that specific rating

 ### Question 2: Recommender (What should the rating be?)
 - Takes the same stock and date